Do I Need a Lawyer to plead guilty to a DUI?

 Why do I need an attorney for a guilty plea?

 Many believe that pleading guilty, or no contest to a DUI charge is not the same as a conviction, when in fact, the opposite is true.
 Pleading guilty is the shortest route to a conviction.
 A first time DUI without injury to another person is a misdemeanor in Nevada and carries jail time and high fines.
 Furthermore, there are court required activities which will be imposed upon you, such as attendance at DUI school and possibly alcohol rehabilitation both at your expense.
 Your vehicle will be impounded and stored at your expense among other criminal penalties.
 Criminal records may not be sealed for 7 years after the completion of your DUI case, which may affect your ability to obtain employment or professional licenses.
+These are generally considered public records and can be seen by anyone.
 Subsequent DUI’s carry progressively more severe punishments.

 Even if you believe you are guilty of a DUI, there may be details of the charges of which you are unaware, that must be proved by the prosecutor beyond a reasonable doubt for the charges to be binding upon you.
 Pleading guilty to the charges means you have accepted the charges at face value without discussion, and the court will then find you guilty usually with the full force of the penalties prescribed by the laws you are charged to have broken.